Keep it Alive

 Let grass grow up to 4 inches.
 Longer grass can better shade its roots, conserve moisture and keep out weeds.

 Dig up ‘weeds’ you really can’t stand.
 Try to avoid weed killers.
-Reseed to outcompete new weeds.
+Reseed in spring and fall to outcompete new weeds.

 Fight Bugs with Bugs